 Paid parking applies Monday to Friday 8.30 am to 5pm daily, excluding weekends and public holidays.
 Visitors can pay for parking at the pay stations in the basement lift lobby or at the boom gate.
-Visa and Mastercard payments are accepted.
-Visitors without a credit card are asked to pay for parking at the Information Desk of the Gallery.
+Cash, Visa and Mastercard payments are accepted.
+Credit card payment can be made at the exit boom gate.

 Please note that there are no parking spaces for mini-buses, campervans, or trailers in the visitor car park and the visitor car park has a low clearance of 2.2m.

 There is a pick-up and set-down space in front of the gallery on King Edward Terrace near the main entry.

 ACTION bus routes run from the various city centres past the National Portrait Gallery on a regular basis.
 Routes 1, 2, 3, and 80 on weekdays, and routes 934 and 935 on weekends and public holidays.
 For the latest bus timetable information please visit the ACTION buses website or Google Transit.

 All the galleries, cafe and shop are on one level.
 Wheelchairs and strollers are available.
 Assistance animals are welcome at the Gallery.
 Hearing loop facilities are provided in the Liangis Theatre and Terrace Rooms.
 Magnifying devices are available from the Information Desk.
 Companion card holders gain free entry to paid exhibitions.